- The Importance Of History

 Poor self-esteem prevented Sara from getting close to anyone because she didn't want them to see what a terrible person she really was.
 Friends and family didn't see her as terrible but she thought they felt sorry for her and were just being nice.

-Low self-esteem kept John stuck in a relationship with a critical and insensitive girlfriend because he imagined that no one else would love him or put up with him.
+Low self-esteem kept Jamal stuck in a relationship with a critical and insensitive girlfriend because he imagined that no one else would love him or put up with him.

 * Often people with low self-esteem find others who confirm their feelings about themselves by treating them poorly.
 These are not healthy situations.